erkikanarbik/race1optimizations/Network/README.md

 [![ballout](Optional%20Tweaks/bg2.jpg)]

+How do RSS queues behave on different NICs?
+More specifically, what determines the ISR distribution when RSS queues are set to specific cores that are not core0?
+Anyone with a RSS capable NIC feel free to test:

+If more than 1 NIC, disable all other NICs that you don't use for internet connection.
+Check RSS with Get-NetAdapterRSS in elevated powershell.
+If Enabled:False set Enable-NetAdapterRss -Name * in elevated Powershell.
+Check again with  Get-NetAdapterRSS.
+If Enabled:True proceed:

+Set Computer\HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\Tcpip\Parameters\DisableTaskOffload to 0
+Set Set-NetAdapterRSS -Name * -BaseProcessorNumber 2 in elevated Powershell.
+Get the Windows ADK for your version from https://docs.microsoft.com/de-de/windows-hardware/get-started/adk-install Only Windows Performance Analyzer has to be ticked.
+Install to default location.
+Create folder C:\Program Files (x86)\Windows Kits\10\Windows Performance Toolkit\files
+Reboot.
+Run timecard's script in elevated Powershell (copy paste to txt file and rename to .ps1, then right click Run in Powershell):
+$date = date
+Start-Sleep -s 5
+xperf -on Latency -stackwalk profile -BufferSize 1024 write-host "Started"
+Start-Sleep -s 30
+xperf -d "C:\Program Files (x86)\Windows Kits\10\Windows Performance Toolkit\files\trace.etl"
+xperf -i "C:\Program Files (x86)\Windows Kits\10\Windows Performance Toolkit\files\trace.etl" -o "C:\Program Files (x86)\Windows Kits\10\Windows Performance Toolkit\files\$($date.ToString("yyyyMMdd-hhmm")).txt" -a dpcisr
+Get-NetAdapterRSS | Out-File -FilePath "C:\Program Files (x86)\Windows Kits\10\Windows Performance Toolkit\files\$($date.ToString("yyyyMMdd-hhmm")).txt" -Append -encoding ASCII
+Use your internet in any way while the script runs (~30 seconds) Go to C:\Program Files (x86)\Windows Kits\10\Windows Performance Toolkit\files Upload the .txt file here or pm me.

 # Disable Cortana, Telemetry & Windows Updates
  * Run "disable cortana" via NSudo (everytime you use NSudo, check the box "Enable All Privileges")
  * Run script "disable windows updates" via NSudo